 - The ISO contributes significantly to improved market transparency through its long established and widely recognized statistical and analytical activities.
 The Market Evaluation, Consumption & Statistics Committee (MECAS), also meeting twice a year, allows a serious and in depth debate of the short term market perspective based on the ISO Secretariat's independent view, longer term perspectives and studies carried out by the Secretariat and others of issues and problems of common interest to members.

 - The ISO holds Workshops on subjects of special interest and importance to the sugar world.
-Topics covered include: The Implications of the GATT Uruguay/WTO Round for Sugar, Alcohol & the Environment, Alternative Uses of Sugar and By-products, Alternative Uses of Bagasse, Developments, Opportunities in Sugar Technology (beet/cane) and Diversification, World Market Situation and Impact of Latin America on Sugar Markets.
-Cogeneration, RTAs, Alternative Sweeteners, Prices/Exchange Rates, Futures, Freight Rates, Consumption Patterns.
+Topics covered include: The Implications of the GATT Uruguay/WTO Round for Sugar, Alcohol & the Environment; Alternative Uses of Sugar and By-products; Alternative Uses of Bagasse, Developments, Opportunities in Sugar Technology (beet/cane) and Diversification; World Market Situation and Impact of Latin America on Sugar Markets; Cogeneration, RTAs, Alternative Sweeteners, Prices/Exchange Rates, Futures, Freight Rates, Consumption Patterns.

-The ISO will continue to expand its activities.
+The ISO will continue to grow its activities.
 Expanding from its traditional areas of sugar statistics, short and long term forecasting and market analysis, the ISO is tackling issues like sugar and health, sugar and the environment, fortification of sugar with Vitamin A, Organic Sugar and the promotion of sugar.
-Product coverage has been expanded to deal with related or associated products like alcohol, molasses and alternative sweeteners, both calorific and non-calorific, Biofuels, Carbon Credit Trading.
+Product coverage has been expanded to deal with related or associated products like alcohol, molasses and alternative sweeteners, both calorific and non-calorific, biofuels, Carbon Credit Trading.